buffup/backend-challenge/README.md

 This service contains RPCs for creating and retrieving a `leaderboard`.
 It also includes an endpoint for awarding points.

-There is also a `internal/database` directory which includes some basic boilerplate for connecting to postgres and the necessary models.
-We have used [github.com/uptrace/bun](uptrace/bun) but feel free to replace this with something you are more comfortable working with.
+There is also a `internal/database` directory which includes some basic boilerplate for connecting to postgres and the necessary models but feel free to change this structure if you want.
+We have used [https://github.com/golang-migrate/migrate](golang-migrate/migrate) to handle migrations.

 We need you to: